 You can make dealing with natural disasters less daunting by looking into some relatively common technology solutions.
 For the normal thunderstorm, you can use an Uninterrupted Power Supply (UPS), which allows your technology to shut down safely in the event of a power outage.
 Once all work and applications are properly saved and closed, the UPS sends a signal to the server, which informs it that it’s safe to shut down.

 This is one part of business continuity that might not seem immediately apparent.
 All organizations have important staff members that are crucial to the success and forward momentum of the business.
-If certain staff members suddenly aren’t available to work anymore, it could have devastating side-effects, assuming that you don’t have a contingency plan to replace them.
-This includes making sure that you’re prepared for situations like an employee quitting, falling severely ill, or simply being absent for an extended period of time; and, in the worst case scenario, if the employee unexpectedly dies.
+If certain staff members suddenly aren’t available to work anymore, it could have devastating side-effects—assuming that you don’t have a contingency plan to replace them.
+This includes making sure that you’re prepared for situations like an employee quitting, falling severely ill, or simply being absent for an extended period of time.

 The inability to recover lost data following a disaster is one of the top reasons that an organization goes out of business.
 Most businesses that fail to restore their data following a data loss disaster are likely to go out of business within a year following the incident.
 This is why data backup and disaster recovery are critical components of a business continuity plan.

 Thankfully, Vision Computer Solutions is great at helping small and medium-sized businesses plan for data backup and disaster recovery.
 Our BDR service is built specifically for the SMB, helping them avoid unnecessary downtime at an affordable monthly rate.
 Data backups are sent to a secure, off-site data center, where they can quickly be restored in a moment’s notice.
 The BDR can even temporarily act as your server in the event of a hardware failure or similar disaster, giving you ample time to replace the downed server.